riverar/mach2/README.md

 ## Building from source

-If you want to have the latest version of *Mach2*, you will need to build it from source code.
-You only need to have Visual Studio 2017 or newer and Windows 10 SDK.
+Compilation requires Visual Studio 2017 or newer and a recent version of the Windows 10 SDK installed.

-### Procedure:
+### Step-by-step

-1. Open Visual Studio Developer command prompt
+1. Open `mach2.sln` in Visual Studio
-2. Run `msbuild mach2.sln /m /p:Configuration=Release`
+2. Change the target platform and configuration as needed
-3. Check the `bin` folder
+3. Build

 ## Usage
 *Mach2* relies on [CLI11](https://github.com/CLIUtils/CLI11) to provide a canonical command line argument-driven interface.
 It's recommended you run the tool with `--help` for details on how to use the tool.